XuJiandong/ckb-js/docs/fs.md

 packing file ./main.js to main.js
 ```

-Note that all file paths piped into the `fs.lua` must be in the relative path format.
-The absolute path of a file
+Note that all file paths piped into the `fs.lua` must be in the relative path
-in the current system is usually meaningless in the Simple File System.
+format.
+The absolute path of a file in the current system is usually meaningless
+in the Simple File System.

 ## How to deploy and use Simple File System

-In most cases, it is more resource-efficient to write all JavaScript code in one file.
-To enable file system support, we cannot directly use ckb-js-vm as a lock script, ckb-js-vm must be used as an exec Or the spawn target passes the "-f" parameter to it.
+In most cases, it is more resource-efficient to write all JavaScript code in one
+file.
+To enable file system support, we cannot directly use ckb-js-vm as a lock
+script, ckb-js-vm must be used as an exec Or the spawn target passes the "-f"
+parameter to it.

-We wrote an example that uses `spawn` syscall to call ckb-js-vm to demonstrate how to use the file system.
+We wrote an example that uses `spawn` syscall to call ckb-js-vm to demonstrate
+how to use the file system.

 ```sh
 $ cd tests/ckb_js_tests
 $ make module
 ```

-The key is `spawn_caller`, in this example, `spawn_caller` is the real lock script, which then calls ckb-js-vm using `spawn` and passes it the `-f` parameter: ckb-js-vm will then run in file system mode.
+The key is `spawn_caller`, in this example, `spawn_caller` is the real lock
+script, which then calls ckb-js-vm using `spawn` and passes it the `-f`
+parameter: ckb-js-vm will then run in file system mode.

 ## Using JavaScript bytecode to improve performance

-When ckb-js-vm executes JavaScript codes, it will first compile them into bytecodes, and then interpret and execute the bytecodes.
-To improve the performance of ckb-js-vm, we can also choose to directly let ckb-js-vm execute bytecode.
+When ckb-js-vm executes JavaScript codes, it will first compile them into
+bytecode, and then interpret and execute the bytecode.
+To improve the
+performance of ckb-js-vm, we can also choose to directly let ckb-js-vm execute
+bytecode.

 We define all JavaScript bytecode files to have a `.bc` extension.
+When
-When ckb-js-vm obtains a file system, it will first look for the `main.js` file; if not, it continues to look for the `main.bc` file.
-When importing a module in JavaScript codes, e.g. `import { * } from "./module.js`, the steps are similar, ckb-js-vm will look for `./module.js` or `./module.bc`.
+ckb-js-vm obtains a file system, it will first look for the `main.js` file; if
+not, it continues to look for the `main.bc` file.
+When importing a module in
+JavaScript codes, e.g. `import { * } from "./module.js`, the steps are similar,
+ckb-js-vm will look for `./module.js` or `./module.bc`.

-In general, we only need to compile all JavaScript files into corresponding bytecode files, and then package the bytecode files just like packaging JavaScript files.
+In general, we only need to compile all JavaScript files into corresponding
+bytecode files, and then package the bytecode files just like packaging
+JavaScript files.

 ## Unpack Simple File System to Files